Cabinet. Monday , February 05th , 2018 - 03:38:55 AM

 The decade of the 1980s brought change to kitchen design.
 Because kitchen ventilation improved tremendously, homes could now feature a more open format because cooking smells would not enter other living areas, and thus the kitchen became more of a room in which to live.
 The trend of having guests come into the kitchen was a new phenomena, and kitchen designers used this to revamp the ways that kitchens looked and functioned.
 In later decades, seating areas, sometimes as a bar with stools, became more common as a way to integrate entertaining in with cooking.
 Cooking became more a creative rather than work pursuit, and this aided in the changes to kitchen design.

-Any content, trademark/s, or other material that might be found on this site that is not this site property remains the copyright of its respective owner/s.
+Any content, trademark’s, or other material that might be found on the Dean website that is not Dean’s property remains the copyright of its respective owner/s.
 In no way does Dean claim ownership or responsibility for such items, and you should seek legal consent for any use of such materials from its owner.